apache/pekko/CONTRIBUTING.md

 To speed up PR validation times the Akka build contains a special sbt task called `validatePullRequest`, which is smart enough to figure out which projects should be built if a PR only has changes in some parts of the project.
-For example, if your PR only touches `akka-persistence`, no `akka-remote` tests need to be run, however the task will validate all projects that depend on `akka-persistence` (including samples).
+For example, if your PR only touches `akka-persistence`, no `pekko-remote` tests need to be run, however the task will validate all projects that depend on `akka-persistence` (including samples).
 Also, tests tagged as `PerformanceTest`, `TimingTest`, `LongRunningTest`, and all multi-node tests are excluded from PR validation.